We studied Measurement in this week’s Inventor’s Lab.

 In the sensory table, we had oatmeal, and scoops, and two balance scales, so they could see that if they filled them both with the same amount of oatmeal, the weight would balance.

 Building a balance scale: We built balance scales.
-This photo shows an initial test… our final product involved: cutting three holes in a popsicle stick, punching two holes each in two Dixie cups.
+This photo shows an initial test… our final product involved: drilling three holes in a popsicle stick, punching two holes each in two Dixie cups.
 Tie one cup to one end of the stick, and the other to the other end.
 Then stick a pencil or dowel through the center hole.
 (For more ideas on building balance scales, see my post on levers.)
+Another method would be to tie the cups onto either end of a pencil, ruler, or paint stirring stick, put a binder clip in the center, and hang it from a pencil. (directions here)

 Water table: volume measurement.
 We put in a number of measuring cups, spoons, and containers, so they could see how many quarter cups make a cup and so on.
 I would love to have some tall graduated cylinders so they could see how different “one cup” looks depending on what shape of container it’s in.